 In the last few weeks I have attended a couple of field day, farm tour type of affairs.
 To my knowledge none of them were sponsored by any of the chemical companies directly, but listening to the folks putting on these things you could very easily believe were in the employ of these companies.

 At one of the stops there was a weed identification program.
-There were a bunch of those black plastic buckets that you buy plants in at the nursery these folks with a different weed in each one.
+There were a bunch of those black plastic buckets that you buy plants in at the nursery with a different weed in each one.
 Each weed was presented to the attendees so that they could see it and hopefully learn its name.
 The old boy doing the talking then preceded to tell us in no uncertain terms just what kind of chemical we could use to kill each of these weeds, when to use it and how to mix it.
 There were at least a couple dozen of the samples and this was done with each of them.
 There was never any mention of costs or how often this process would need to be repeated, but listening to the talk it seemed to be understood that if the weeds reappeared the process should be repeated.
 There was never any mention of management practices of the forages or the livestock.
 It seemed to be assumed that if the weed killing was done everything would just fall into place.

 The methods used by most folks in the cow business have over the years proved to be no solution at all.
 I am quoting now from an article by Dave Pratt that I was really surprised to see in a cattle publication last week.